 Nowadays, you can easily find Pho from luxury restaurants to humble food-stalls across the country.
-In Vietnam this dish is originated from Hanoi and Nam Dinh where Pho are considered most popular, original and delicious.
+In Vietnam this dish is originated from Hanoi and Nam Dinh where Pho is considered most popular, original and delicious.
 Yet Pho from Hanoi and Pho from Nam Dinh are quite different in taste.

-Pho is usually eaten in large bowl, containing Pho noodles, broth, meat and herbs.
+Pho is usually eaten in a large bowl, containing Pho noodles, broth, meat and herbs.
 The noodles are made from rice while broth made from simmering cow’s bones or pig’s bones with a lot of spices such as cinnamon, anise, grilled ginger, cardamom, cloves, coriander, and grilled onions.
 Beef and chicken are mostly eaten with Pho.
 The dish tastes best when it’s still hot.
 Herbs served together with Pho are onions, bean sprouts, coriander leaves, basil leaves….
-You can add chili and lemon according to your taste.
+You can add chilli and lemon according to your taste.

 Around Old Quarter, Pho is at every corner.
 A famous Pho restaurant you should give a try if you want to taste the traditional version of the dish locates at number 10 Ly Quoc Su street.
 Price ranges from VND 55,000 to VND 70,000.

 Bun Oc (Snail Noodle Soup) is one of the most popular dishes with snails in Vietnam.
-Foreign travelers would find this dish very intriguing but in Southeast Asian countries foods featuring snails are pretty common.
+Foreign travellers would find this dish very intriguing but in Southeast Asian countries foods featuring snails are pretty common.
 Bun Oc is from Hanoi and has been around for a long time.
 Hanoi people eat Bun Oc mostly for breakfast when the snails are still fresh.
 The broth must be made by simmering pig’s bones for hours.
 A spice called “dam bong” is used to create sour taste together with tomatoes.
-The snail must be fat enough, medium sized and the shells should be yellow.
+The snail must be fast enough, medium-sized and the shells should be yellow.
 Cooking the snails immediately is not recommended.
 It’s a common knowledge that soaking the snails into water derived from rice washing 1 to 2 days would clean the mud and moss in their stomach.

 There are two ways to eat Bun Oc: hot and cold.
 Cold Bun Oc is best in summer while hot Bun Oc can be eaten all year.
-A bowl of hot Bun Oc contain noodle, pork-based broth, snails, fried tofu and few cubes of blood cake.
+A bowl of hot Bun Oc contains noodle, pork-based broth, snails, fried tofu and few cubes of blood cake.
 Served with vegetable and herbs like fennel, perilla, marjoram, basil… You can pay VND 35,000 to VND 45,000 for a Bun Oc in Hanoi.